MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/set-managed-properties-metadata.md

 ## Entity managed properties
 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) and select **Solutions** from the left pane.
-2. Open the solution that you want, such as the *Default Solution*.
+2. Open the solution that you want.
-3. From the list of components in the solution, select **…** next to the entity that you want to view or edit the managed properties, and then select **Managed properties**.
+3. From the list of components in the solution, select **…** next to the unmanaged entity that you want to view or edit the managed properties, and then select **Managed properties**.

 > [!div class="mx-imgBorder"]
 > ![Entity managed properties command](media/entity-managed-properties.png "Entity managed properties command")